-- Bus reform
+- Bus Reform

 - Taking the Metro to Washington

 - Free travel for all under-18s

 - Expanding and improving our network the network will continue to be maintained including critical structures and renewals and re-signalling of the Metro.

-- A joined-up walking and cycling network the next phase of active travel investment filling gaps in the network to create a cohesive joined up network.
+- A joined-up walking and cycling network the next phase of active travel investment filling gaps in the network to create a cohesive joined up network and the delivery of a new bike and ebike hire network.

-- Improved rail and road arteries that we need to power our economy - including continuing investment in network improvements to facilitate housing growth through local network schemes and working with National Highways to deliver upgrades to the A66, A1 dualling to Ellingham, and junction upgrades on the A19 at Moor Farm/Seaton Burn. - The delivery of a fully integrated public transport network - a comprehensive customer experience approach to make it easy and safe to plan and make journeys, continuing to focus on safety for women and girls on public transport and a programme of public transport station improvements. - Setting the standards for green transport by decarbonising our public transport network.
+- Improved rail and road arteries that we need to power our economy - including continuing investment in network improvements to facilitate housing growth through local network schemes and working with National Highways to deliver upgrades to the A66 and junction upgrades on the A19 at Moor Farm/ Seaton Burn. - The delivery of a fully integrated public transport network - a comprehensive customer experience approach to make it easy and safe to plan and make journeys, continuing to focus on safety for women and girls on public transport and a programme of public transport station improvements. - Setting the standards for green transport by decarbonising our public transport network.